 The Romanian mythology abounds in supernatural creatures.
 In his “Romanian Mythology” book, Tudor Pamfile talks about 46, out of which 37 (84%) are malefic creatures or evil spirits, while 8 % are benevolent and 8% neutral.
 Therefore, one can say that in the study of Romanian mythological supernatural beings, those with evil or malefic characteristics dominate.

 Romanian ethnologist Romulus Vulcanescu, identifies few major categories of such creatures, namely “strigoi”, “moroi”, “pricolici”, “tricolici”.
 Their names are impossible to translate in English; the closest terms I would choose are ghosts, phantom or wraiths.
 It would not be accurate to say that they are the exact equivalent of what is generally understood as “vampire”.

-Garlic – ancient antidote for the evil spirits
+Garlic – the ancient antidote for the evil spirits

 The Korean folklore mentions the garlic in the foundation myth of the ancient kingdom of Gojoseon, when eating of nothing but 20 cloves of garlic and a bundle of Korean mugwort for 100 days, let a bear be transformed into a woman.
-There are also mentions that eating garlic repels tigers, while eating pickled garlic for those traveling dangerous mountain passes frequented by striped predators.
+There are also mentions that eating garlic repels tigers while eating pickled garlic for those travelling dangerous mountain passes frequented by striped predators.

 The ethnology and cultural studies report many customs and traditions related to garlic, yet most of them are related to specific areas, regions or villages across the Romanian land, so we cannot consider that they refer to the entire population.
 As in the case of other plants, popular traditions related to garlic’s magical powers are connected with some important religious celebrations (St.George’s Day, Pentecost, Saint Andrew’s Day, Christmas, New Year, etc), but not only.
 Garlic garlands are also seen around the houses even today.